 There are an amazing array of events to enjoy in the 2016 Basingstoke Festival!

-Described as “the best and probably most important community event held in Basingstoke”, Basingstoke Festival is now in its 5th year running, and we aim to make this year’s festival even more action packed!
+Described as “the best and probably most important community event held in Basingstoke”, Basingstoke Festival is now in its fifth year and aims to be even more action packed than ever before!

 There is a brand new line-up of over 100 amazing events, running from Friday 17 June to Sunday 10 July 2016.
 From productions of Shakespeare’s classics, such as Romeo and Juliet and Hamlet, to the ‘sand mandala’ art exhibitions and dances of Tibetan Monks, this year is set to be full of brilliant new activities for all the family to enjoy.